Fundraising for YAC HQ at the CBA and for your own funds

 Collecting the money

 Cash – simply collect any donations or sponsorship monies and deposit them into your YAC branch’s bank account.
 There is a sponsorship form template available in the Leaders’ Area.
-Once you have collected your sponsorship money, please forward any donations to central YAC funds to the CBA at our usual address.
-Cheques should be made payable to ‘Council for British Archaeology’ – please mark that the money is a donation to YAC to ensure that the amount is allocated to the YAC budget to help with our central costs for providing training and support to the YAC network.
+Once you have collected your sponsorship money, please forward any donations to the CBA at our usual address.
+Cheques should be made payable to ‘Council for British Archaeology’ – please mark that the money is a donation to YAC to ensure that the amount is allocated to the YAC budget.
 You will receive a receipt from the CBA for your records.

 Approaching local businesses